jeamick/helix/README.md

 ### Optimized Relay Flows

 The PBS relay operates using two distinct flows, each with its own unique key requirements:
 - **Submit_block -> Get_header Flow (Latency):** Currently, this is the only flow where latency is critically important.
-Our primary focus is on minimizing latency, while considering redundancy as a secondary priority.
+Our primary focus is on minimising latency, while considering redundancy as a secondary priority.
 It is noteworthy that future enhancements will include hyper-optimizing the `get_header` and `get_payload` flows for latency (see the Future Work section for more details).
 - **Get_header -> Get_payload Flow (Redundancy):** Promptly delivering the payload following a `get_header` request is essential.
 A delay in this process risks the proposer missing their slot, making high redundancy in this flow extremely important.

 ### Geo-Distribution and Global Accessibility: